 Of course, all of these solutions require an understanding of what exactly is wrong with your flooring.
-In addition, you don’t want to get it wrong.
+Also, you don’t want to get it wrong.
 That’s why in most cases, consulting with a flooring expert is your safest and most reliable choice.

 Why You Should Consult With an Expert

-Imagine the following scenario: you have dealt with squeaky floorboards for long enough, and want to finally take care of it.
-But you don’t have access to the flooring from below, so you choose option #3 above – finishing nails in the top of the floor.
+Imagine the following scenario: you have dealt with squeaky floorboards for long enough and finally, want to take care of them.
+But you don’t have access to the flooring from below, so you choose option #3 above – finishing nails on the top of the floor.
 But then, disaster strikes: you miss.
 All of a sudden, you stand in front of a nightmare scenario of having ruined your floor for a seemingly easy fix.

-In addition, many of the fixes suggested above actually depend in their usability and effectiveness on how exactly your flooring is installed.
+Many of the fixes suggested above actually depend on their usability and effectiveness on how exactly your flooring is installed.
 Depending on that initial installation, a solution to your squeaky hardwood floors may look very different.